Chiark-Collective/covertreex/docs/CORE_IMPLEMENTATIONS.md

     # NumPy fallback matches the Numba kernel semantics
 ```

+Environment knobs

+- `COVERTREEX_RESIDUAL_GATE1` (default `0`) enables the whitened float32 gate globally.
+- `COVERTREEX_RESIDUAL_GATE1_ALPHA`, `..._MARGIN`, and `..._EPS` control the linear threshold mapping and the sentinel used for pruned entries.
+- `COVERTREEX_RESIDUAL_GATE1_AUDIT=1` reruns the precise kernel on pruned entries and raises if any lie within the requested residual radius; this is wired into the regression tests and benchmark telemetry as `traversal_gate1_*` counters.
+- `COVERTREEX_RESIDUAL_GATE1_LOOKUP_PATH` points at an empirical lookup table (for example `docs/data/residual_gate_profile_diag0.json`, generated by `tools/build_residual_gate_profile.py`).
+When present, the lookup supplies per-radius thresholds directly, so the linear α/margin knobs become safety fallbacks rather than the primary tuneable.

 ### Persistence journal (NumPy backend)

 - With `COVERTREEX_BACKEND=numpy` and `COVERTREEX_ENABLE_NUMBA=1`, batch inserts now route through a Numba “journal” kernel that clones the parent/child/next arrays once per batch and applies updates in a single sweep.
 When the flag is disabled or a non-NumPy backend is selected, the legacy SliceUpdate path is used automatically.